fbi-cde/crime-data-frontend/README.md

 ### Manual verification

 Though unit test coverage is decent (check with `npm run coverage`, as of [`cdb2340`](https://github.com/18F/crime-data-frontend/commit/cdb2340830b0325dc9a05ba443a1a84c2e835430) it was about 77% of all statements), we run through a few basic user scenarios before tagging a release to check the application.
+We are working on getting the [automated browser tests](#running-selenium-tests) to replicate this exact process.

 1. Load homepage from `master` branch.
 Can be local or https://crime-data-explorer-master.fr.cloud.gov
 2. Select "Explorer" from navigation